-Harassment may be based on an individual's race, color, ethnicity, national origin, sex (including sexual orientation and gender identity or expression), pregnancy, mental or physical disability, age (except as authorized by law), religion, height, weight, marital or family status, military status, ancestry, or genetic information that are protected by Federal civil rights laws.
-Harassing conduct is not limited to in-person activity; it may include the use of cell phones or the Internet.
+Harassment may be based on an individual's race, color, ethnicity, national origin, sex (including sexual orientation, sex characteristics, sexual stereotypes and gender identity or expression), pregnancy or related conditions, mental or physical disability, age (except as authorized by law), religion, height, weight, marital or family status, military status, ancestry, or genetic information that are protected by Federal and state civil rights laws.
+Harassing conduct is not limited to inperson activity; it may include the use of cell phones or the Internet.
 Such behavior may take many forms, including, but not limited to, stalking, name-calling, taunting, cyberbullying, and other disruptive behaviors.